iamstarkov/neat-contract/README.md

 prefixArrayOfEslintPlugins(['unicorns', 2]); // throw new TypeError('`plugins[item]` should be an `String`, but got `Number`: 2')
 ```

-Contracting arrays in asynchronous functions goes, the same way as before with `R.pipeP` as in `prefixEslintPluginAsync` async example from above.
+Contracting arrays in asynchronous functions goes, the same way as in [async example from above](#async-data-flow).

 ## API